Trisnox/shortcut-deck/README.md

 [Linux]   python3 main.py
 ```

 You can close the program by closing the command line window.
-It is currently buggy to close it through ctrl + c.
+It is currently buggy to close it through `ctrl + c`.

 ## Preset
 You can have many preset as you want by editing the `config.yaml` using [Notepad++](https://notepad-plus-plus.org/downloads/) or any other text editor of your choice, preset template and its description also available inside the file.